Avaiga/taipy-doc/docs/manuals/core/entities/scenario-cycle-mgt.md

 `taipy.get_primary_scenarios()^` returns the primary scenarios for all the existing cycles.

+# Get all scenarios grouped by cycles

+All scenarios can be retrieved and grouped by their cycles by calling `taipy.get_cycles_scenarios()^`.
+This method returns a dictionary of cycles as keys and lists corresponding scenarios as values.

 # Promote a scenario as primary

 To set a scenario as _primary_, the `taipy.set_primary()^` method must be used.
 It promotes the scenario given as a